Creating The Gold Foil Effect In Photoshop [Tutorial]

 You know that textured, glittery gold lettering you’ve seen in quotes and other graphics?
-You can duplicate that technique in Photoshop, and your fonts and designs will look amazing!
+You can duplicate that technique in Photoshop to make your fonts and designs look amazing!
 Keep reading because I’m going to teach you how to create a gold foil effect in Photoshop.

 1. Beginning with a blank white screen, choose two different colors for your foil from the color picker.
 One color will be for the foreground and the other color for the background.
 I’m selecting two different shades of yellow in varying intensities.
 See how the background color is darker than the foreground?

 2. From the top menu, go to “Layer,” “New,” and “New Layer.”

 3. Now go to “Filter,” “Render,” and “Clouds.”